RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 Think what you want to achieve, structure this into functions, make up your mind about parameters and return values.
 Write the documentation.
 Write pseudo code.
 Now you may proceed to start coding.

 ## Creating plots
 Structuring plots can save a lot of time, and they represent the results of your work.
-You may want to get those plots right.
-We start with some general explanations, how matplotlib works and go one with some concepts that improve the reusability of your code.
+You may want to get these plots right.
+We start with some general explanations, how matplotlib works and go on with some concepts that improve the reusability of your code.

 A general [description](http://matplotlib.org/api/index.html) about available methods can be found on the [matplotlib homepage](http://matplotlib.org/api/index.html), they also have a [gallery](http://matplotlib.org/gallery.html) with source code to get some ideas how to create plots.